Email me new jobs like these

 The Cabin Crew is made up of everyone who works on the plane.
 They provide meals, look after the passengers, and instruct patients on reacting in an emergency.
 Pursers, sometimes known as senior flight attendants, control the entire crew who interact with passengers.

 There are a variety of prerequisites for becoming a Cabin Crew member in the airline industry.
 Unlike other occupations, they are just required to have five GCSEs.
 To work with any airline, they must check a variety of boxes.
 The most fundamental prerequisite for admission is to be at least 18 years old.
-If you know How to write a Cabin Crew cover letter, you can land your dream job.
+If you know How to write a Cabin Crew cover letter, you can easily apply for Flight Attendant jobs.

-For Cabin Crew jobs in British Airways, you must be at least 18 years old and have a height of 5'2" (1.575m) to 6'2" (1.87m) and a weight that is proportional to your height.
+For Stewardess jobs in British Airways, you must be at least 18 years old and have a height of 5'2" (1.575m) to 6'2" (1.87m) and a weight that is proportional to your height.
 The company also requires communication skills along with a positive customer service experience.

 A Cabin Crew member is also known as an air hostess.
 Your working hours should ideally be 12 to 14 hours as a Cabin Crew member.
 If your airline allows it, you can take the extra flight.
 The majority of airlines provide adequate rest time.
-You can find more details about newly posted Cabin Crew vacancies at Aviation Job Search.
+You can find more details about newly posted Cabin Crew vacancies at Aviation Job Search Cabin Crew category.

 The training course is difficult and also intense, once qualified you can take on the duties of a flight attendant and will have the responsibility for the safety of others.
 You must be able to follow the airline’s rules and not get bogged down or lose your cool.

 What are the advantages of working as cabin crew?
 The answer to this question is that you can earn good money and travel the world.
 However, the competition is fierce, and the job is strenuous; the average time a flight attendant can remain active as one is typically 8-10 years.
 However, you can take on other roles such as a trainer, or some companies offer desk jobs within the airlines.